On Air Now

 ‘The Witcher’ is Netflix’s new answer to ‘Game of Thrones’, starring Henry Cavill in a rather luscious grey wig.
 But what can we expect from the fantasy soundtrack?

-Netflix has just announced a new eight-episode fantasy series, The Witcher, with Season 1 expected to arrive this Autumn.
+Netflix has just released its new eight-episode fantasy series, The Witcher, starring Superman actor Henry Cavill.

 The American-Polish TV series is based on Polish writer Andrzej Sapkowski’s book series about Geralt of Rivia, a solitary monster hunter (or ‘Witcher’) with supernatural powers who “struggles to find his place in a world where people often prove more wicked than beasts”.